kayble289/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script displays lines containing a pattern from the file this script displays the number of lines that contain a pattern this script displays a pattern and 3 lines after them in the file
+this script displays lines containing a pattern from the file this script displays the number of lines that contain a pattern this script displays a pattern and 3 lines after them in the file this script displays all the lines in a file that do not contain a pattern